pimvh/ssh/README.md

   - move the trusted user Certificate public key to the host
   - make the authorized principle directory, and create mapping from principals to users
   - add revoked keys
+- optionally push a service that check the validity of hostkeys every week, and email when it is about to expire.
 - template the sshd configuration file

 # Future Improvements